notaSWE/notablog/_posts/2026-01-19-A-Game-So-Nice-I-Made-it-Thrice.md

 # Unity

 I started out in Unity because I felt the most confident in my ability to quickly implement game mechanics.
-I understand the game object -> script that enables said object to do stuff paradigm quite well and tend to enjoy it.
+I understand the game object -> script-that-enables-said-object-to-do-stuff paradigm quite well and tend to enjoy it.
 There were a few gotchas here and there, mostly with the UI.
 But overall the process was smooth and I finished the entire gameplay implementation pretty quickly.

 ![Unity Project]({{ site.baseurl }}/docs/assets/2026_01_20_editor_unity.PNG "Unity Editor")